qkleinfelter/Air-3550/README.md

 ## Database access
 If you need to manually access the database, to change things such as making flights full, I recommend the use of [DB Browser for SQLite](https://sqlitebrowser.org/).
 You can find the local database on your machine in the path `%appdata%/Air 3550 Team 11`, or if for some reason it decided not to save there it may also be located in `%localappdata%/Packages/Most Recently Modified Package Folder/Local Cache/Roaming/Air 3550 Team 11`.

+## Staff Accounts seeded logins
+Our staff members have seeded accounts that are able to be logged into via their job title as both username and password.
+The legal accounts are:

+    - accounting_manager
+    - flight_manager
+    - load_engineer
+    - marketing_manager